-Marcus was born in a small town in Nevada called Winnemucca, if you are not sure how to pronounce it, here you go: “wi-nuh-muc-kuh”.
+Marcus was born in a small town in Nevada called Winnemucca; if you are not sure how to pronounce it, here you go: “wi-nuh-muc-kuh”.
 He lived in Winnemucca just for six short years until he moved to an even smaller town (if you can believe that) called Carlin.
-Carlin has a small population of around 2,000 residents and it is just 20 miles west of a not so smaller town named Elko.
-Marcus grew up in Carlin from 1st grade to graduating high school with 28 other students, you can say he is definitely from a small town.
+Carlin has a small population of around 2,000 residents, and it is just 20 miles west of a not-so-smaller town named Elko.
+Marcus grew up in Carlin from 1st grade to graduating high school with 28 other students (you can definitely say he is from a small town).
 After high school, Marcus moved to Elko to pursue college at Great Basin College.
-Marcus continued to earn his Associate’s degree in general studies, he is the first in his family to have a college degree.
+Marcus continued to earn his associate’s degree in General Studies, and he is the first in his family to have a college degree.

-During his time in college, he happened to meet his husband Joshua at the local gym in Elko.
-Shortly after being together, Marcus moved in with Joshua and his roommates (who were his cousins) and become part of the family over time.
-After being together for a few years, Marcus and Josh moved in Utah in 2017 and loved living there ever since.
-During the four years of living in Utah, they managed to move into their new house, landscaped their yard, and finished their basement all by themselves.
-Marcus is also continuing on with his education by pursing a bachelor’s degree in Business Management, he is expected to finish in the Spring of 2022.
+During his time in college, he happened to meet his husband, Joshua, at the local gym in Elko.
+Shortly after being together, Marcus moved in with Joshua and his roommates (who were Joshua’s cousins) and become part of the family over time.
+After being together for a few years, Marcus and Josh moved in Utah in 2017 and have loved living here ever since.
+During the four years of living in Utah, they managed to move into their new house, landscape their yard, and finish their basement all by themselves.
+Marcus is also continuing with his education by pursing a bachelor’s degree in Business Management; he is expected to finish in the Spring of 2022.
 Today, they are currently in the process of having children and are expecting twins this fall!
 Marcus and Josh love to spend their time hosting friends and family at their house for dinners, trying new restaurants in the city, and traveling.

-Preston reads a lot.
-Too much really.
+Preston reads a lot…too much really.
 He averages 70 books a year and has for the last 25 years.
-He played acoustic guitar for 15 years, is an amateur cnc operator (I own a robot that cuts things) and will be a future operator of a giant laser.
+He played acoustic guitar for 15 years, is an amateur CNC operator (he owns a robot that cuts things), and will be a future operator of a giant laser.

-Preston is the founding member of the Church of Global Warming.
-Something near and dear to his heart.
-He also has about a million business ideas in his back pocket and at any minute one of them will come to fruition.
-Preston completed his sexual harassment prevention training 2019 with 100%.
-Accomplishment.
+Preston is the founding member of the Church of Global Warming (something near and dear to his heart).
+He also has about a million business ideas in his back pocket, and at any minute one of them will come to fruition.
+Preston completed his sexual harassment prevention training in 2019 with 100% - accomplishment.

 Preston has been awarded several fine certificates for his endeavors in the art world.
 Preston once made a sculpture out of macaroni that his mother thought was fine enough to put on the fridge.
 If you would like to have an argument about the evils of tipping or the amoral nature of usury, he is your guy.

-Prior to joining Hamlet homes in late 2016, Preston worked for Nucor Building systems and a Detailer, Checker, and Engineering Order Processor.
-He detailed, checked and sent to the shop over a million tons of steel in his seven-year tenure there.
-Before that he worked for VCBO architects working on commercial and educational projects, including the State Capitol Remodel, and he worked for Front Gate Homes as the Cad manager for 7 years.
+Prior to joining Hamlet Homes in late 2016, Preston worked for Nucor Building Systems and a Detailer, Checker, and Engineering Order Processor.
+He detailed, checked, and sent to the shop over a million tons of steel in his seven-year tenure there.
+Before that, he worked for VCBO Architects working on commercial and educational projects, including the State Capitol Remodel.
+He also worked for Front Gate Homes as the CAD Manager for 7 years.

-Preston Hawkes is Architectural Manager and Creator of Happiness at Hamlet homes.
+Preston Hawkes is the Architectural Manager and Creator of Happiness at Hamlet Homes.
 Preston is the lubricating gel between sales and construction that ensures the houses are ready to build in a timely fashion.
-Most of the day to day work involves creation of new product and implementation of existing product into individual communities and lots.
+Most of the day-to-day work involves creation of new product and implementation of existing product into individual communities and lots.

-His invaluable participation with lawyers and cowboys built resilient qualities of dedication, observation, concentrate, and physical strength into his character.
+His invaluable participation with lawyers and cowboys built resilient qualities of dedication, observation, concentration, and physical strength into his character.
 These remarkable characteristics have been crucial to him in overcoming his more agonizing trials.
 When he was fifteen years old, on the snow-covered and icy roads in southeastern Wyoming he was brought to the very threshold of death.
-In a multi-vehicle pile-up, his small sedan was broadsided by an eighteen-wheeler then forcibly wedge beneath another semi-truck.
-On this dreadful day Andy suffered severe compound fracture to his face and skull.
-After being stranded on this baren winter road in a mangled vehicle for several hours medical experts anticipated he would not survive.
-Upon being cut out from the twisted steel of his small car he was rushed by ambulance nearly 150 miles to Fort Collins Colorado.
-Renowned experts of the Surgical/neuro Intensive Care unit immediately preformed brain surgery to stabilize bleeding, remove debris from inside his skull, and remove obliterated brain matter.
+In a multi-vehicle pile-up, his small sedan was broadsided by an eighteen-wheeler then forcibly wedged beneath another semi-truck.
+On this dreadful day, Andy suffered severe compound fractures to his face and skull.
+After being stranded on this baren winter road in a mangled vehicle for several hours, medical experts anticipated he would not survive.
+Upon being cut out from the twisted steel of his small car, he was rushed by ambulance nearly 150 miles to Fort Collins, Colorado.
+Renowned experts of the Surgical/Neuro Intensive Care Unit immediately preformed brain surgery to stabilize bleeding, remove debris from inside his skull, and remove obliterated brain matter.
 Immediately following his brain surgery, he was quickly tended to by experts for reconstructive facial surgery and plastic surgery to his face.

-In 2010 Andy began studying engineering at the University of Wyoming.
+In 2010, Andy began studying engineering at the University of Wyoming.
 With his limited intellectual capacity, he had to adjust his approach to achieve an engineering degree.
 He was limited in his academic performance due to his brain injury.
-To accomplish his educational goals Andy examined his limits and developed an approach so he could succeed and reach his goals.
-He was required to reduce his class load, by doing such it became necessary for him to work full-time to avoid the consuming trap of student debts.
-As a student he found employment working full-time nights, as hotel security and then hotel night manager.
-He developed the endurance to work all night long, then continue directly to campus and successfully concentrate in his classes all day long.
+To accomplish his educational goals, Andy examined his limits and developed an approach so he could succeed and reach his goals.
+He was required to reduce his class load; by doing so, it became necessary for him to work full-time to avoid the consuming trap of student debt.
+As a student, he found employment working full-time nights as hotel security and then hotel night manager.
+He developed the endurance to work all night long, then continued directly to campus and successfully concentrated in his classes all day long.
 His meticulous strategy allowed him to reach his maximum intellectual capacity and completely finance his schooling.
-In 2018 Andy achieved one of his most fulfilling goals; having earned a bachelor’s degree of Science in Structural Engineering from the University of Wyoming.
+In 2018, Andy achieved one of his most fulfilling goals – having earned a bachelor’s degree of science in Structural Engineering from the University of Wyoming.